-This is one of the most important questions we can ask.
-In Matthew 7:21-23 Jesus said many people are deceived about the answer:
+“Am I saved?” is one of the most important questions we can ask.
+Jesus said many people are deceived about the answer:

-- I taught messages on five of the tests during Sunday School at Woodland Christian Church.
-The other two tests will be taught in October.
-I also provided links for the messages below.
+- I taught messages on six of the tests at Woodland Christian Church.
+Links to each message are below.

 - First John was written, “that you may know that you have eternal life” (1 John 5:13).
 As a result, 1 John is referenced more than any other book.